 - Send another letter of complaint if the organiser does not respond within a reasonable time

 If you’re unhappy with the trader’s response or they fail to respond within a reasonable timeframe, you can avail of the following options out-of-court and in-court redress options:

-- If you are an Irish consumer and you wish to report a travel business based elsewhere in the EU/EEA, you can initiate action through the European Small Claims procedure through the Irish courts.
+If you are an Irish consumer and you wish to report a travel business based elsewhere in the EU/EEA, you can initiate action through the European Small Claims procedure through the Irish courts.
 ECC Ireland can assist with advice and assistance with the procedure here.